Disclaimer | Testimonials | Contact Us | Site Map

 are free at Adobe.

-4. For MINIMALLY INVASIVE SURGERY you may shower the morning after surgery.
-For ALL OTHERS, you may shower 4 days post-operative.
-The first day is the day AFTER surgery.
-Do not soak the incision.
-Do not disturb steri-strips.
-For surgical skin clips or sutures, you will be given instructions.
+5. BATHING POST-OPERATIVELY.
+For MINIMALLY INVASIVE SURGERY you may shower the morning after surgery.
+For ALL OTHERS, you may shower 4 days post-operative (the first day is the day AFTER surgery.)
+IN ALL PATIENTS, do not soak the incision.
+If the outer dressing falls off, it need not be replaced; however, DO NOT DISTURB THE "STERI-STRIPS" that were applied at surgery.
+In the unusual case where surgical skin clips or sutures have been used, you will be given instructions.
+AVOID TUB BATHING for at least the first 14 days.

-6. After leaving the hospital you will be allowed in the car TWICE, ONCE TO GO HOME, THE SECOND TO COME BACK TO THE OFFICE.
+7. After leaving the hospital you will be expected to return to our office for follow-up between 10 and 14 days post-operatively.
 You will get your next set of instructions upon your return.
-For patients from out of state or country, there will be specific instructions.
+For patients from out-of-town or country, there will be specific instructions.

-11. Medications: For pain management, you will usually be given a prescription for a drug like Vicodin (hydrocodone) or Darvocet N100.
+12. Medications: For pain management, you will usually be given a prescription for a drug like Vicodin (hydrocodone).
 For additional pain medication, try Extra strength Tylenol or similar agent.
-DO NOT USE ANY ASPIRIN or ASPIRIN containing medication.
-DO NOT use ADVIL or similar medication.
-These interfere with the clotting mechanism.
-You may take Celebrex if your general physician finds that it does not interfere with your OTHER MEDICATIONS.
+DO NOT USE ANY ASPIRIN or ASPIRIN-containing medication.
+DO NOT use ADVIL (ibuprofen), Aleve (naproxen) or similar medication.
+These interfere with "platelet" function, which is an integral component of the clotting mechanism.
+You may take Celebrex (celecoxib) if your general physician finds that it does not interfere with your OTHER MEDICATIONS and you are NOT ALLERGIC to SULFA-containing drugs.

 Author, Martin L. Lazar, MD, FACS